 - NECP Benefits Sheet

 - Emergency Communications by the Numbers: Emerging Communications Technology

 - Emergency Communications by the Numbers: Inclusive Governance

 - Emergency Communications by the Numbers: Evaluations for Training and Exercises

 Nationwide Communications Baseline Assessment

-CISA developed the Nationwide Communications Baseline Assessment (NCBA) to evaluate the Nation’s ability to communicate during a range of response operations.
-The purpose of the assessment is to improve understanding across all levels of government on the capabilities needed and in use by today’s emergency response providers to establish and sustain communications operability, interoperability, and continuity.
-CISA also partnered with SAFECOM to gather data for the assessment and conducted the 2018 SAFECOM Nationwide Survey (SNS).
+CISA developed the Nationwide Communications Baseline Assessment (NCBA) to evaluate the Nation’s ability to communicate during a variety of response operations.
+The purpose of the assessment is to improve understanding across all levels of government of the capabilities needed and used by today’s emergency response providers to establish and sustain communications operability, interoperability, and continuity.
+More information on the NCBA can be found in the NCBA Frequently Asked Questions and the NCBA Fact Sheet.
+CISA partnered with SAFECOM to gather assessment data by conducting the 2018 SAFECOM Nationwide Survey (SNS).
 Results from both the SNS and the NCBA, combined with input from key stakeholder organizations, lessons learned from 2008 and 2014 implementation and real-world events, informed the NECP’s goals, objectives, and success indicators.
-Additional information on the SNS can be found on the SAFECOM website.
+Find additional information about the SNS on the SAFECOM website.